 There are three words that we use to describe who we are and what we believe at Crossroads Bible Church.
 These words are Evangelical, Reformed, and Baptistic.

 By claiming to be “Evangelical,” we mean that we are committed to the preservation and the communication of the gospel of Jesus Christ.
 Historically, Evangelicals have always been those who believe the Bible to be the inerrant Word of God containing the life-saving, life-transforming gospel.
 They have been the ones concerned to communicate this gospel (evangel) to the whole world.
-So over the years, one could speak of “evangelical” Lutherans, Baptists, Presbyterians, Methodists and know that they were members of those denominations who believe in the Bible, the power of the gospel which saves those who believe, and the evangelistic preaching of this gospel at home and to the uttermost parts of the world.

 By calling ourselves “Reformed,” we identify ourselves with the theology commonly expressed in the confessions of the 16th and 17th century as a result of the Protestant Reformation.
 The key ideas of the Reformation were captured in five Latin slogans: